-Skillet Braised Chicken with Cognac Sauce is a comforting dinner full of caramelized lemons and shallots.
-A quick and easy one pan dinner, it’s great for a busy weeknight, and impressive enough for guests.
+Cast Iron Skillet Chicken with Cognac Sauce is a comforting dinner full of fresh and rich flavors.
+A quick and easy one pan dinner, it's great for a busy weeknight, and impressive enough for guests.

 - This recipe is the perfect example of what recipes on Cooking On The Weekends are all about -- it's creative and comforting food for casual entertaining.